miguelcobain/IP.API/README.md

 ## Synchronization Module ##

 Models and Collections are only aware of [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 The task of synchronizing data to another location is up to a **Sync Module**.
 This library is bundled with a module that maps CRUD to HTTP requests and communicates with the Instant Places API.
+This module depends on [jQuery](http://jquery.com/) to make the AJAX requests.

-Although this is a crucial component of the library you probably won't directly interact with it.
+Although this is a very important component of the library you probably won't directly interact with it.

 ## Predefined Collections ##

-IP.API registers some default Collections that map directly to Instant Places Models.
+IP.API registers some default Collections that map directly to Instant Places Models which are:

+- IP.API.Places
+- IP.API.Activity
+- IP.API.Applications
+- IP.API.Identities
+- IP.API.Signs
+- IP.API.Items
+- IP.API.CollectionItems
+- IP.API.Publishers

+All of these are normal instances of `Collection` and you can start using them.
+For example, you can get all the places doing `IP.API.Places.getAll(yourCallback)`.

 # Downloading or Building IP.API #